 When it comes to muscle pain, the first preference is to try non-invasive treatment, physiotherapy, and targeted therapies to eradicate the cause.
 The Vibracussor is like a more intensive form of massage, and is a good alternative to surgery or even painkiller injections.

-The Vibracussor can be performed on an outpatient basis at your local chiropractic clinic, and is not painful, although those sensitive to pressure might find it uncomfortable.
+The Vibracussor therapy can be performed on an outpatient basis at your local chiropractic clinic, and is not painful, although those sensitive to pressure might find it uncomfortable.
 Those who have undergone Vibracussor treatment report it to be quite relaxing.

 What to expect in your first Vibracussor session